geminiworms/desciworld_library_test/_pages/categoryA.md

 <h1>category A</h1>

 <ul>
-  {% for categoryA in site.categories.categoryA %}
+  {% for categoryA in notes.categories.categoryA %}
     <li>
       <a href="">{{categoryA.title}}</a>
       <p>{{categoryA.meta}}</p>